-- Abuse in intimate personal relationships between peers; - Bullying (incl. cyberbullying); - Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - sexual violence, such as rape assault by penetration and sexual assault (this may include an online element which facilitates, threatens and/or encourages sexual violence); - sexual harassment, such as sexual comments, jokes and online sexual harassment or misogynistic messages which may be stand alone or part of a broader pattern of abuse; - the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images, nudes, videos and pornography to those who do not want to receive it (see further below); - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - initiation/hazing type violence and rituals (this could be activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element); and - upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+- Abuse in intimate personal relationships between peers; - Bullying (incl. cyberbullying); - Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - sexual violence, such as rape assault by penetration and sexual assault (this may include an online element which facilitates, threatens and/or encourages sexual violence); - sexual harassment, such as sexual comments, jokes and online sexual harassment or misogynistic messages which may be stand alone or part of a broader pattern of abuse; - the non-consensual sharing of indecent images\, especially around chat groups, and the sharing of abusive images, nudes, videos and pornography to those who do not want to receive it (see further below); - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - initiation/hazing type violence and rituals (this could be activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element); and - upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.

-Peer-on-peer abuse can be associated with factors outside the Academy and can occur online and offline and between children of any age or gender.
-The Academy therefore takes a contextual safeguarding approach to managing peer-on-peer abuse.
+Child-on-child abuse can be associated with factors outside the Academy and can occur online and offline and between children of any age or gender.
+The Academy therefore takes a contextual safeguarding approach to managing child-on-child abuse.

-Peer-on-peer abuse is abuse and is never acceptable.
+Child-on-child abuse is abuse and is never acceptable.
 It should never be passed off or dismissed as "banter", "part of growing up", "just having a laugh" or "boys being boys" as this can lead to a culture of unacceptable behaviours and an unsafe environment for children.

-Each academy takes steps to minimise the risk of peer-on-peer abuse such as:
+Each academy takes steps to minimise the risk of child-on-child abuse such as:

-- displays on corridors - assembly delivery - PSHE curriculum content focussed on peer to peer abuse - Providing updated staff training - Creating a specific peer to peer reporting category on CPOMs - Encouraging tolerance, understanding and diversity - Challenging all low level peer on peer abuse and refusing to accept this as banter.
+- displays on corridors - assembly delivery - PSHE curriculum content focussed on child-on-child abuse (incl No means No message) - Providing updated staff training - Creating a specific child-on-child reporting category on CPOMs - Encouraging tolerance, understanding and diversity - Challenging all low level child-on-child abuse and refusing to accept this as banter.